Ed Le Brocq: Other roles

 Ayres has been involved in a number of charitable efforts.
 In 2000, he raised money by making a twelve-month cycling trip from Shropshire in England to Hong Kong.
-In 2011 he busked in Hyde Park, Sydney to raise money for the victims of the floods in Queensland.
+In 2011 he busked in Hyde Park, Sydney, to raise money for the victims of the floods in Queensland.

 In 2017 Ayres narrated "Not Quite the Night Before Christmas" as part of a live performance with a capella group The Idea of North and the Melbourne Symphony Orchestra, which was made into an album called A World of Christmas.

 He was on the board of Green Music Australia, retiring in 2018.

+Ayres has been involved in the Melbourne-based charity Hush Foundation, which uses the arts to improve young patients' lives in hospitals.

 Personal life and family

-He has a brother, Tim Ayres, who is an artist who as of 2019 lives and works in the Netherlands, and whose work is held in the Stedelijk Museum in Amsterdam, the New York Public Library, and by members of the Dutch Royal Family.
+Ayres has a brother, Tim Ayres, an artist who as of 2019 lives and works in the Netherlands, and whose work is held in the Stedelijk Museum in Amsterdam, the New York Public Library, and by members of the Dutch royal family.
 He also has two sisters, Liz and Penny.

 Ayres received Australian citizenship in 2010.

-A friend of Ayres', Carol "Charlie" Le Brocq, offered assistance and support during his gender transition in 2016, and they subsequently fell in love and became partners.
+A friend of Ayres, Carol "Charlie" Le Brocq, offered assistance and support during his gender transition in 2016, and they subsequently fell in love and became partners.
 They married in February 2022, and Ed took her surname.

+Artist Jaq Grantford asked Le Brocq's permission to paint a portrait of him, and he requested to be represented as a centaur.
+This related to the story of Chiron in Greek mythology, who was a teacher and mentor to many Greek heroes, and spurned violence in favour of wisdom and intellect.
+It is also a personal nickname used by his wife, which symbolises his "acceptance of his true self".
+The painting, called I Am a Centaur, was selected as a 2024 Archibald Prize finalist.
+One of Grantford's children is transgender, so she saw the painting as a way to support her child and the transgender community as well.